top of page

 Key features:

-• 6 months of journaling (each day has 2 pages to fill out)
+• 6 months of journaling (each day has one page to fill out)

 Specifics: